LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    monitor
       Any object, implementing the ``monitoring`` built-in protocol, that is notified by the runtime when a spied event occurs.
-The spied events can be set by the monitor itself or by any other object.
+The spied :term:`events <event>` can be set by the monitor itself or by any other object.

    object
       An entity characterized by an identity and a set of predicate